 Initial and Ongoing Eligibility Requirements for the Community Choices Waiver

 Applicants for, and current participants of the Community Choices Waiver (CCW) must meet residency, level of care, and financial eligibility requirements.
 Please review the CCW Program Fact Sheet and Application, which is found below, for additional information.

 - Contact the Benefits and Eligibility Specialist in your area.

-- A Public Health Nurse (PHN) will contact you or your representative to schedule an appointment for the LT101 level of care institutional assessment.
+- A Public Health Nurse (PHN) will contact you to schedule the LT101 level of care institutional assessment.
 Please be available to meet with the PHN.

 Resources for Participant Rights